 Drawdown Management Strategies

-Effective drawdown management is vital for trading lifetime and is especially critical when trading with a proprietary firm’s money.
+Effective drawdown management is vital to trading longevity, especially when trading with a proprietary firm's money.

 Position Sizing